Produced in collaboration with the National Breast Cancer Foundation (NBCF) and Touch, The Black Breast Cancer Alliance (TOUCH)

 Receiving a diagnosis of triple-negative breast cancer (TNBC) can be overwhelming.
 One of the most difficult things is trying to figure out which is the right treatment option.
 This gets complicated because many patients who could benefit from enrollment in a clinical trial are not offered trials as a treatment option.

-The program will explore 3 major topic areas:
+The program explores 3 major topic areas:

 Understanding Treatment for TNBC

-- What medications are approved for locally advanced or metastatic TNBC?
+• What medications are approved for locally advanced or metastatic TNBC?

-- How do the latest treatment options compare to each other?
+• How do the latest treatment options compare to each other?

-- Who should you contact about side effects?
+• Who should you contact about side effects?

 What’s on the Horizon and What Does It Mean for Me?

-- Emerging and investigational approaches
+• Emerging and investigational approaches

-- When is the right time to talk to your team about clinical trials?
+• When is the right time to talk to your team about clinical trials?

-- Dispelling myths about clinical trials
+• Dispelling myths about clinical trials

 Treatment Through Patient Navigation

-- Who can qualify and where to find a patient navigator?
+• Who can qualify and where to find a patient navigator?

-- Services provided by a patient navigator
+• Services provided by a patient navigator

-- Connecting with advocacy organizations for support and resources
+• Connecting with advocacy organizations for support and resources

-Register here to watch live or on-demand later.
+Register here to watch on-demand later.

 When you register you will be signed up to receive information about new resources related to your diagnosis.
 This and future programs will provide a range of information and support, from basic cancer terminology to complex treatment options.